Co-written by Beatriz Sanchez and Karla Alvarez (Updated from original October 2020 blog post)

 Hispanic and Latinx Americans have a long history of contributing to the United States and shaping our society — bringing a wealth of traditions and cultural customs, as well as economic growth.
 These contributions vary — from vivid art expositions or obras de arte from Doris Salcedo and José Clemente Orozco — to lifting farm laborers’ civil rights through tireless activism by César Chavez and Dolores Huerta — to el sabor de la Salsa, music inspired and introduced by Afro-Cubanos during the vibrant 1960s in New York — to a range of culinary staples, to name a few.
 Many have pioneered and persevered throughout upheavals, triumphs, and hardships.

-In honor of all Latinx/Chicanx/Hispanics, the San José Public Library is proud to share a curated collection of library resources that commemorate Hispanic Heritage Month.
+In honor of all Latinx/Chicanx/Hispanics, the San José Public Library is proud to share a curated collection of library events and resources that commemorate Hispanic Heritage Month.

 Tales From La Vida: A Latinx Comics Anthology Frederick Luis Aldama